v8/v8.dev/src/blog/array-sort.md

 Note that Timsort only merges consecutive runs, this is needed to maintain stability, otherwise equal elements would be transferred between runs.
 Also the first invariant makes sure that run lengths grow at least as fast as the Fibonacci numbers, giving an upper bound on the size of the run stack when we know the maximum array length.

-One can now see that already-sorted sequences are sorted in O(n) as such an array would result in a single run that does not need to get merged.
-The worst case is O(n log n).
+One can now see that already-sorted sequences are sorted in 𝒪(n) as such an array would result in a single run that does not need to get merged.
+The worst case is 𝒪(n log n).
 These algorithmic properties together with the stable nature of Timsort were a few of the reasons why we chose Timsort over Quicksort in the end.

 ### Implementing Timsort in Torque